ssa-academy/senior-laravel-developer-assessment/README.md

 </p>

 <p align="center">
-<small>Prepared for SSA Academy Software and Web Developer Applicants only.
-Do not reproduce document elsewhere.</small>
+<small>Prepared for SSA Academy Software and Web Developer Applicants only.<br>Do not reproduce document elsewhere.</small>
 </p>